Durham, NC · Student-Led · 2026

 8.8M

-Tons of plastic entering oceans globally each year
+Tons of plastic entering oceans globally each year.

 50K+

-Miles of litter-covered roadways across North Carolina
+Miles of litter-covered roadways across North Carolina.

 Source: NCDOT